ibrahim-Sobh/Directional-Derivatives-mini-project/README.md

 The vector Un is the normalized version of U

-The Directional derviative is the dot product of the gradient and the normalized vector : G dot Un
+The Directional derviative is the dot product of the gradient and the normalized vector :  G @ Un

 Our Directional Derivative is DF(x,y)= ∇F(x,y).Un